 |Back to Visas and Citizenship||English I 中文|

-The Australian Government is pleased to confirm that Australia has negotiated a Work and Holiday Arrangement with China.
-This arrangement will allow up to 5000 young Chinese people with tertiary education and English skills to experience a working holiday in Australia.
+Australia has negotiated a Work and Holiday Arrangement with China.
+This arrangement allows up to 5,000 young Chinese people with tertiary education and English skills to experience a working holiday in Australia.

-The Work and Holiday visa will provide a unique, once in a lifetime opportunity for Chinese participants.
+The Work and Holiday visa provides a unique, once in a lifetime opportunity for Chinese participants.
 It is also an opportunity for cultural exchange and building closer cultural ties between China and Australia.

 This website will be updated as new information becomes available so you may wish to check back regularly.